Salivary Gland Cancer Neutron Therapy

-UW Medical Center is the only facility in the United States to offer neutron therapy, an especially powerful kind of radiation therapy shown to be effective against salivary gland tumors and some other forms of cancer.
-Seattle Cancer Care Alliance (SCCA) is proud to offer this unique treatment to patients.
+UW Medical Center is one of three facilities in the United States to offer neutron therapy, an especially powerful kind of radiation therapy shown to be effective against salivary gland tumors and some other forms of cancer.
+Seattle Cancer Care Alliance is proud to offer this unique treatment to patients.

 Each year our doctors use neutron therapy to treat about 100 people with cancer.
 About 80 percent of these patients have tumors of their major or minor salivary glands.
 They come from all around the country and the world.

 “This is the best nonsurgical treatment available for salivary gland tumors,” says George Laramore, MD, PhD, radiation oncology specialist.
 Laramore has treated patients with neutrons from all corners of the United States and as far away as Israel, Taiwan, Australia, and countries throughout Europe and South America.

 “Because this is a rare tumor, there are not going to be very many neutron facilities in the country.
 We are very lucky that we have it here in the Northwest,” says Laramore.
 “We probably see more salivary gland patients than anywhere else in the world.”

 The University of Washington received a contract from the National Cancer Institute in the late 1970s to design and build a clinical neutron therapy facility and then participated in many research studies, called clinical trials, to determine when and how to use neutron therapy effectively.
 Doctors at the University started treating patients using neutrons at the CNTS in 1984.